graphistry/opencl-test/nvidia-docker-host/README.md

 ## Ubuntu

+0. Start with a relatively recent Ubuntu Trusty image (available at https://cloud-images.ubuntu.com/locator/ec2/ ) and give it over 20GB of disk on the root partition.

 1. Follow `http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-apt-ubuntu` to install Ansible.
    (In short, `sudo apt-add-repository ppa:ansible/ansible && sudo apt-get update && sudo apt-get install ansible`.)

 2. Make your server's private key readable at `~/.ssh/nvidia-docker-host.pem`.

-3. Set the host ip address / cname to the contents of the local file `inventory`.
+3. Change the contents of the file `inventory` to the host ip address / cname.
+If your IPv4 address is 257.257.257.257, `echo 257.257.257.257 > inventory`.

 4. Run `ansible-playbook setup.yml -i inventory`.

-5. If the playbook completes, you will have run the matrix multiply demo on a GPU container on your nvidia-docker-host.
+This includes some tests; if this finishes cleanly, you will have run a matrix multiply demo in a GPU container.

+5. For additional verification, try to run the cljs convolution demo: run `sudo docker run -p 80:3001 -d graphistry/cljs:1.0` and then go to `257.257.257.257/?mode=opencl`.